exasol/transformers-extension/doc/developer_guide/developer_guide.md

       poetry run nox -s start_database
       poetry run nox -s integration_tests
 ```

+You can find more information regarding the tests in the [Tests](#tests) section below

 ## Add Transformer Tasks
 In the transformers-extension library, the 8 most popular NLP tasks provided by